 - Activate logging

-Note: Debugging of code and functionality should always be done in the Integration environment.
-Debugging in the Preproduction/Production environments should only be done when absolutely needed.
+Note: You should debug code only in the Integration environment.
+You should debug in the Preproduction/Production environments only when absolutely necessary.
 Contact Episerver to register a support ticket for remote debugging.

-Contact Episerver to get access to your DXC Service-specific resources in the Azure portal, so that you can monitor and troubleshoot your solutions.
+Contact Episerver to get access to your DXP-specific resources in the Azure portal, so that you can monitor and troubleshoot your solutions.
 When logged in, the Azure portal will display information as in the example below.

 You need to enable debugging in both the Azure Portal and Visual Studio.
-Following the steps below, you first allow remote debugging in the Azure portal, and then attach to the correct process in Visual Studio.
+You first allow remote debugging in the Azure portal, and then attach to the correct process in Visual Studio.